adityachamp/DL_RL_CollisionAvoidance/PacmanDQN/README.md

 ```

 ### Layouts
-Different layouts can be found and created in the `layouts` directory
+Different layouts can be found and created in the `layouts` directory.
+This repository utilises the smallGrid, mediumGrid and mediumClassic.

 ### Parameters